Below is a list of frequently asked questions from our users that we believe will assist with some inquiries.

 We currently do not offer this service on more than a per incident basis.
 Each request is subject to a $50 service charge.
 This charge covers up to 150GB with each subsequent 50GB billed at $5/50GB.

-At HostedBizz, your cloud server are automatically converted to storage only billing while they are powered off.
+At HostedBizz, your cloud server is automatically converted to storage only billing while they are powered off.
 This will be reflected even if you manually shutdown your server outside of the client control panel.
 When a powered-off HostedBizz cloud server is turned on, all data will persist and it will be restored with the identical reservations and network configuration as it was before shutdown.